missx/react-boilerplate/README.md

 Here you can find how to use it: http://airbnb.io/enzyme/

-Tests are created inside the component's folder and their name should follow this structure: _[Component name].spec.js_
+Tests are created inside the component's folder and their name should follow this structure: `[component-name].spec.js`